Towerism/installing-ruby/README.md

 \curl -sSL https://get.rvm.io | bash -s stable
 ```

-After `rvm` is installed, run this command to load it
+After `rvm` is installed, run this command to load it (or reload your terminal.
+You only have to do this once, afterwards it will just work)

 ``` bash
 source ~/.rvm/scripts/rvm